There are many potential causes of tire blowouts, but the most common cause is under inflation. Due to under-pressure, the tire...

 While the new ILIVS will certainly help in reducing the number of uninsured motorists in Illinois, it will not eliminate it together.
 Some Illinois drivers will always take a chance, and allow their insurance coverage to expire or lapse.

 The Uninsured Motorist Coverage, or “UM Coverage” section of your automobile insurance policy can be tricky to read and understand on your own.
 Insurance Companies more often than not include conditions and “hoops” for you to jump through in order to even make a claim for injuries and property damage through your UM Coverage.
 Simply carrying the proverbial “full coverage” does not always mean that you are “fully” covered in the event that you are in an accident with an uninsured driver.
-This may leave you wondering, "what happens after an accident with an uninsured driver?"
-It's important to contact a car accident attorney as soon as possible to determine what to expect and what your next steps are.
+This may leave you wondering, “what happens after an accident with an uninsured driver?”
+If you were in an accident with an uninsured driver, and you have uninsured motorist coverage, your insurance company will be responsible for reimbursing you for your expenses, such as medical bills and vehicle repairs.
+It’s important to contact a car accident attorney as soon as possible to determine what to expect and what your next steps are.

 You May Also Be Interested In